 To enhance intellectual exchange and facilitate virtual attendance with so many simultaneous sessions, we encourage the use of social media to broadcast the content of the REECAS NW Conference.
-The Ellison Center will provide an official hashtag (for 2020: #REECASNW).
+The official hashtag is #REECASNW.

 - First and foremost, think before you tweet or post on Facebook and Instagram.
 Use common sense and courtesy.
 Remember, we are a community of professionals and we should conduct ourselves professionally.